mailgun/kafka-pixy/README.md

  unixAddr       | Unix Domain Socket that the primary HTTP API should listen on.
 (Default **/var/run/kafka-pixy.sock**) tcpAddr        | TCP interface where the secondary HTTP API should listen.
 If not specified then Kafka-Pixy won't listen on a TCP socket. pidFile        | Name of the pid file to create.
 (Default **/var/run/kafka-pixy.pid**)

+You can run `kafka-pixy -help` to make it list all available command line parameters.